 Unexpectedly the result tastes neither of tomato or carrot, but rather highlights the chicken.
-I was very impressed, and would definitely make it again for family or even guests.
+I’m very impressed, and definitely plan to make it again for family and even guests.
 There’s something so unique about this recipe that I think is worth sharing.
 If you’re looking for new and creative spins on pasta night for your family, this luscious fettuccine is the way to go.

 Fettuccine with Venetian Chicken Sauce

 - 1 cup finely chopped carrot

 - 1/4 teaspoon sea salt